How long can humans stay awake?

 J. Christian Gillin, a professor of psychiatry at the University of California, San Diego, conducts research on sleep, chronobiology and mood disorders.
 He supplies the following answer.

-The effects of sleep deprivation on Randy Gardner included grumpiness, problems with concentration and memory, paranoia and hallucinations.
-After four days, he had the delusion that he was a well-known American football player winning the Rose Bowl.
+The effects of sleep deprivation on Randy Gardner included moodiness, problems with concentration and memory, paranoia and hallucinations.
+After four days, he had the delusion that he was a famous American football player winning the Rose Bowl.
 He also mistook a street sign for a person.

-On the 11th day, he was questioned to subtract seven repeatedly, starting from 100.
+On the 11th day, he was asked to subtract seven repeatedly, starting from 100.
 He stopped when he got to 65… and said he had forgotten what he was doing.

-On his final day without sleep, Gardner presided over a press conference where he spoke without slurring or stumbling his words and in general appeared to be in brilliant health.
-“I wanted to prove that terrible things didn’t happen if you went without sleep,” said Gardner.
-“I thought, ‘I can break that (Peter Tripp’s 1959) record and I don’t reckon it would be a negative experience.’”
-Sleep experts now believe that such sleep deprivation stunts are perilous.
+On his final day without sleep, Gardner presided over a press conference where he spoke without slurring or stumbling his words and in general appeared to be in excellent health.
+“I wanted to prove that bad things didn’t happen if you went without sleep,” said Gardner.
+“I thought, ‘I can break that (Peter Tripp’s 1959) record and I don’t think it would be a negative experience.’”
+Sleep experts now believe that such sleep deprivation stunts are dangerous.

 After his marathon, Gardner slept for nearly 15 hours and returned to a normal sleeping pattern within days.
 Unlike Peter Tripp (who incidentally used stimulants to stay awake) there were no reports of any long term personality changes.